drevops/vortex/scripts/drevops/docs/usage/variables.md

 3. Global variables MAY be re-used as-is across scripts.
 For instance, the `DREVOPS_APP` variable is used in several scripts.

-4. DrevOps action-specific script variables MUST be namespaced within their own script.
+4. DrevOps action-specific script variables MUST be scoped within their own script.
 For instance, the `DREVOPS_DRUPAL_INSTALL_OVERRIDE_EXISTING_DB` variable in the `drupal-install-site.sh`.